-Apparent failures to comply with the standards of conduct are approached by positive attempts to improve faculty performance such as sustained attempts to inform, persuade, and improve.
-If appropriate, positive efforts to improve faculty performance shall precede or accompany all sanctions.
-Complaints related to issuesd that must be handled by the Office of Equity will follow protocols described in the appropriate parts of Section 300 PERSONNEL POLICIES of the university code.

-Authorized Sanctions

-Reprimand.

-A reprimand is a written statement detailing a violation of the standards of conduct in Policy 403.

-Probation.

-Probation is a period of time, not to exceed one year, during which faculty members who have violated the standards of conduct in Policy 403 are afforded the opportunity to demonstrate their ability to comply with their professional responsibilities.
-Failure to fulfill the terms of probation may result in the imposition of another sanction.

-Suspension.

-Suspension is the barring of a faculty member from the exercise of all or part of his/hertheir duties for a period of time, not to exceed one (1) year.
-Suspension may be imposed with full pay, partial pay, or without pay.

-Reduction in rank.

-Reduction in rank is a one-step reduction in faculty rank as defined in Policies 401.4 and

-401.5.
-Reduction in rank is different from reduction in status (see Policy 406.2.3 (2)).

-Dismissal.

-Dismissal is the ending of employment.

-Termination and non-renewal are defined here to differentiate them from dismissal.
-Termination and non-renewal are not sanctions.
-Termination means the ending of employment of a tenured faculty member or a faculty member with term appointment for program discontinuance, financial crisis, or bona fide financial exigency.
-Non-renewal means the ending of employment of a faculty member without tenure or a faculty member with term appointment by non-renewal of his/her contract (see Policy 405).
+2.4.1 Sanctioning Authority and Conflicts of Interest

+Sanctions are mutually exclusive and are imposed by the provost under the authority of the president.
+The provost serves as the Sanctioning Authority.
+The provost, in consultation and with approval from the president, will determine when a sanction will be imposed.

+There may be instances when a faculty member subject to a sanction believes that the Sanctioning Authority has a conflict of interest in relation to the faculty member’s case.

+When a faculty member subject to a sanction believes the Sanctioning Authority has a conflict of interest, they may allege that conflict in writing to the provost.
+The president will review the allegation of conflict and determine whether an actual conflict exists and communicate their determination to the faculty member in writing.
+If the president determines that there is an actual conflict of interest, they will serve as the Sanctioning Authority.
+Where the president is alleged to have a conflict of interest, that allegation will be considered and determined by the Board of Trustees.

+2.4.2 Review of Alleged Misconduct

+When an allegation of misconduct by a faculty member has been made, the provost will conduct or delegate the authority to conduct a review of the allegation and determine if there are sufficient grounds to impose a sanction.

+If the review indicates that sufficient grounds exist to support the allegation of misconduct, the provost will report in writing the outcome to the president and begin the sanction process.
+If the preliminary review does not indicate sufficient grounds to support the allegation, the provost will also report that result to the president.
+The procedures for sanctions are described in 410.2.5 Procedures for Reprimands and 410.2.6 Procedures for Sanctions Other Than Reprimands.

-Purpose
+2.4.3 Purpose of Sanctions

-The imposition of a sanction should serve one or more of the following purposes:
+A sanction serves one or more of the following purposes:

-(1) to induce self-improvement and reform by a faculty member whose conduct demonstrates the need for self-improvement and reform;
+(a) to induce self-improvement and reform by a faculty member whose conduct demonstrates the need for self-improvement and reform;

-(2) to indicate to the faculty member the seriousness of his/her violation and thereby deter him/her from future violations;
+(b) to indicate to the faculty member the seriousness of their violation and thereby deter them from future violations;

-(3) to reassure the institutional community that violations of the standards of conduct will not be tolerated, thereby helping to maintain respect for and commitment to the standards by other members of the institutional community; or
+(c) to reassure the institutional community that violations of the standards of conduct will not be tolerated, thereby helping maintain respect for and commitment to the standards by other members of the institutional community; or

-(4) to remove from institutional employment faculty members whose violation of the standards of conduct makes them unsuitable to continue in beneficial service to the institution.
+(d) to remove from institutional employment faculty members whose violation of the standards of conduct makes them unsuitable to continue in beneficial service to the institution.

-Imposing a Sanction
+2.4.4 Imposing a Sanction

-The decision to impose a sanction should be guided byt practices of fairness and , professionalism, and should be designed to allow for an escalating set of consequences where appropriate.
-A sanction shall be imposed when:
+The decision to impose a sanction will be guided by consistency and established precedent.
+A sanction will be imposed when:

-(1) the purpose set forth in Policy 407.2.2 SANCTIONS - Purpose cannot be adequately served by non-punitive measuresoutside formal ;
+(a) the purpose set forth in Policy 410.2.2 SANCTIONS cannot be adequately served by measures in lieu of sanctions (410.2.2);

-(2) the sanction is not disproportionately severe in relation to the violation of the standards of conduct for which it is imposed; and
+(b) the sanction is not disproportionately severe in relation to the violation of the standards of conduct for which it is imposed; and

-(3) the imposition of such sanction is fair and just to the faculty member involved, giving due consideration to the situation and to any relevant matters tending to mitigate the seriousness of the violation.
+(c) the imposition of such sanction is fair and just to the faculty member involved, giving due consideration to the situation and to any relevant matters tending to mitigate the seriousness of the violation.

-Sanctions are mutually exclusive and are imposed by the authority of the president.
-However, probation and another sanction consequent on the failure to fulfill the terms of probation cannot be imposed simultaneously.
 Sanctions are not cumulative; the sanctions are progressive in severity, but do not have to be imposed progressively.